NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Greater Deathly Secrets.md

 **Prerequisites** Deathly Secrets
 * * *
 Your undead secrets grow stronger still.
-You learn either the [[Spells/Malignant Sustenance|Malignant Sustenance]] or [[Spells/Grasping Grave|Grasping Grave]] focus spell.
+You learn either the [[Malignant Sustenance|Malignant Sustenance]] or [[Grasping Grave|Grasping Grave]] focus spell.
 Your focus pool increases by 1 point.

 **Special** You can select this feat more than once.
 Each time, you learn a different spell and your focus pool increases by 1 Focus Point.